Gilbert Fite

-Gilbert C. Fite (May 14, 1918 – July 13, 2010) was an American historian best known for his numerous works on American agricultural history.
-Fite's lengthy catalog included works that focused heavily on how farmers affected the political environment and broader American economy, both of which examined the political power that farmers wielded in various eras.
-Fite was a professor at the University of Oklahoma, held the Richard B. Russell Chair in American History at the University of Georgia, and was president of Eastern Illinois University from 1971 to 1976.
+Gilbert Courtland Fite (May 14, 1918 – July 13, 2010) was an American historian and university president known for his work on the history of agriculture in the United States.
+He was a professor at the University of Oklahoma 1945–1971, then president of Eastern Illinois University from 1971 to 1976, and next held the Richard B. Russell Chair in American History at the University of Georgia until his retirement in 1986.

-Biography
+Fite's books included works on how farmers affected the political environment and broader economic history of the United States, examining the political power that farmers wielded in various eras.
+His best known books in agricultural history included The Farmers' Frontier, 1865–1900 (1977), American Farmers: The New Minority (1981), and Cotton Fields No More: Southern Agriculture, 1865–1980 (1984).
+He was president of the Agricultural History Society 1960–1961, of the Southern Historical Association in 1974, of the Western History Association 1985–1986, and of Phi Alpha Theta 1981–1983.

 Early life and education

-Born on May 14, 1918, to a couple of poor homesteaders, Fite spent his childhood and teenage years in western South Dakota.
-He graduated from a Free Methodist secondary school in Wessington Springs, South Dakota, and attended junior college in the area.
+Fite was born on May 14, 1918, in Santa Fe, Ohio, to a couple of poor homesteaders, Fite spent his childhood and teenage years in western South Dakota.
+He graduated from a Free Methodist secondary school in Wessington Springs, South Dakota, and attended Wessington Springs Junior College.
 By 1937, Fite attended Seattle Pacific College until medical issues forced him to attend an institution closer to his family's farm.
-He enrolled in the University of South Dakota at Vermillion, SD, and graduated with his master's degree in 1941.
-In the spring of 1945, Fite earned his Ph.D. in history from the University of Missouri.
+He enrolled in the University of South Dakota at Vermillion, SD, and graduated with both his bachelor's degree and master's degree in history in 1941 under advisors Herbert S. Schell and Bert Loewenberg.

+In the spring of 1945, he earned his Ph.D. in history from the University of Missouri with a dissertation on South Dakota governor and senator Peter Norbeck later published as Peter Norbeck: Prairie Statesman (1948).
+His advisors were Elmer Ellis and economic historian Lewis F. Atherton.